Delhi Sikh Gurdwara Management Committee

-The Delhi Sikh Gurdwara Management Committee (DSGMC) is organization in India responsible for the management of Gurdwaras, Sikh places of worship in Delhi.
-It also manages various educational institutions, hospitals, old age homes, libraries and other charitable institutions in Delhi.
+The Delhi Sikh Gurdwara Management Committee (DSGMC) is an organization in India responsible for the management of Gurdwaras, Sikh places of worship, in the city of Delhi.
+It also manages various educational institutions, hospitals, old-age homes, libraries and other charitable institutions in Delhi.
 It is headquartered in Gurdwara Rakab Ganj Sahib, near Parliament House.
 Currently, the president of DSGMC is Harmeet Singh Kalka.

+History

+The first time that a 'D.S.G.M.C.' was the brainchild of Sir Sobha Singh, a British-Indian contractor, on behalf of the Sikh community of Delhi in the Council of States in 1947, before the Partition of India, in the form of the 'Delhi Sikh Gurudwara and Religious Endowments Bill'.

 In 1971, the government of India entrusted the management of the organization, through an ordinance, to a five-member Gurdwara Board.
 The ordinance was replaced by the Delhi Sikh Gurdwaras Act, 1971, passed by Parliament, providing for a committee to be elected by Sikh vote.
 Elections took place under the supervision of government authority and the new body called the Delhi Sikh Gurdwaras Management Committee came into existence in 1974.
 Under the provisions of the act, the elections must take place every four years.